SoftwareQuTech/SimulaQron/docs/html/_sources/index.rst.txt

 The documentation below assumes familiarity with classical network programming concepts, Python, Twisted, as well as an elementary understanding of quantum information.
 More information on a competition at `Our website <http://www.simulaqron.org/>`_

+SimulaQron can be installed from pip by the command :code:`pip3 install simulaqron` on MacOS and Linux.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: